dathinaios/dathinaios.github.io/content/posts/mac_open_all_files_in_term_vim.md

 ## The Problem

-On a Mac, double clicking or otherwise opening a file (for instance through Alfred) often opens it Xcode, TextEdit or other non-Vim based editor 😔.
+On a Mac, double clicking or otherwise opening a file (for instance through Alfred) often opens it in Xcode, TextEdit or other non-Vim based editor 😔.
 What if we use terminal Vim (ok, or any other editor, this should be useful anyway)?
 Two problems to solve:

 1. Open a file in terminal Vim
 2. Associate all relevant files with a certain app easily